Here are our top five North American predators that you don't want to cross paths with!

 While the grizzly population is nothing like what it used to be a hundred years ago, this is an animal that most outdoorsmen in North America have extreme respect for.
 Attacks by the biggest member of the brown bear family are quite common in certain areas of the country and extreme caution must be taken while in grizzly country.

 If a grizzly feels threatened in its own ecosystem, or is trying to protect her cubs, then the situation can turn deadly in a matter of seconds.
 Carrying specially designed pepper spray or a large handgun is your best option at warding off a charging bear.

-While the populations thrives in areas in Alaska and Canada, numbers in the lower 48 states are extremely low in comparison.
-There is an estimated 1,800 grizzly bears living in five main population groups.
-Most of which in habit the Northern Continental Divide and the Yellowstone Population.
+While the population thrives in areas in Alaska and Canada, numbers in the lower 48 states are extremely low in comparison.
+There are an estimated 1,800 grizzly bears living in five main population groups.
+Most of which inhabit the Northern Continental Divide and the Yellowstone Population.

 If you are looking to hunt a grizzly bear then your best option is to travel to Alaska or B.C. in order to secure your trophy.
 While hunting does take place in the lower 48, populations are much more sustainable in the far north.

 If you are scared of your neighbor's German shepherd, then these animals will give you nightmares.
 A few subspecies exist, but they're all attack-driven predators.